SidRapolu/drift/README.md

 # Drift

-Watches two streams that should agree and flags when they actually diverge — without false-alarming every time one stream is just running behind.
+Watches two streams that should agree and flags when they actually diverge—without false-alarming every time one stream is just running behind.

 ## Why

-Comparing two streams is easy; telling a real disagreement apart from one stream lagging is the hard part.
-I wanted to build that timing problem properly, in Rust.
-The case I had in mind is an exchange feed vs. an order book you rebuild yourself — they should always match, and a real mismatch means your view of the market is off.
+Comparing two streams is easy, but telling a real disagreement apart from one stream lagging is the challenge.
+I wanted to build that timing problem properly, in Rust for perfomance.
+The case I had in mind is an exchange feed vs. an order book you rebuild yourself.
+They should always match, and a real mismatch means your view of the market is off.

 ## How it works